gvhconnect/go4wd-init_2/content/sport.md

         text: '%''ge of Olympic Sailors started in Optis'
   - _bookshop_name: start_left
     preheading: sports development
-    heading: in a crowded world, kids need goals and pathways
+    heading: in a crowded world, kids need goals and paths
     text: >-
-      A child’s reach must exceed its grasp, or what’s a heaven for.
-Sport gives kids the chance to experience aspiration, while helping kids to learn social, motor, and intellectual skills.
-Managing sports development organizations, frameworks and policies effectively presents its own sets of unique challenges - an opportunities.
+      A child’s reach must exceed its grasp, or what’s a heaven for?
+Sport gives kids the chance to have fun, experience aspiration, as well as to learn social, motor, and intellectual skills.
+Delivering on these potentials is typically the job of sports organizations working at local, regional, national and global levels.
+Managing such organizations, creating, measuring and fine tuning frameworks and policies effectively over time, presents its own sets of unique challenges - and opportunities.
     image_path: /uploads/sport-dev-1.png
   - _bookshop_name: start
     preheading: Technology is Core